Carbon budgets, housing and transport

 On a world scale, if all the families dragged out of poverty have a car, live in brick or concrete homes and eat beef, the world doesn’t stand much chance.

-More of this in later notes.
+More of this in later notes, which will discuss car-free living and car-free cities.